BadurFadul/Budget-App/README.md

 # Getting Started with React Components & React Hooks

-This assignment requires also TypeScript when passing props to React Components
+these assignment requires also TypeScript when passing props to React Components

 ## Requirements